• Skip to primary navigation

 11. Bring the water to a boil with the lid on for 10 minutes.
 Turn the heat off.
 Pull the rack up and place it on the sides of the canner to access the bottles.
 Carefully use a neoprene glove or a canning jar lifter like this to remove the jars: canningjarlifter

-12. Remove jars and place them upright on a towel or cooling rack to cool completely.
-After jars cool, check seals by pressing centers of lids with finger.
+13. After the jars cool, check the seals by pressing the centers of the lids with a finger.
 If lid springs back the jar is not sealed and refrigeration is necessary.
 Let prepared jars stand at room temperature for 24 hours.
-Store unopened jelly in cool, dry, dark place for up to 1 year.
-Refrigerate opened jellies up to 3 weeks.
+Store unopened jelly in a cool, dry, dark place for up to 1 year.
+Refrigerate opened jellies for up to 3 weeks.

 When ready to open a jar, carefully (so you are gripping the lid only and not the lip of the glass jar) use a church key to pop the sealed lid off.